-Unum EEA Group and Unum Limited's Capital strategy is to maintain an appropriate quantity and quality of capital consistent with its overall business strategy and prevailing regulatory requirements to provide a high return for the shareholder.
+Unum EEA Group and Unum Limited's Capital strategy is to maintain an appropriate quantity and quality of capital consistent with its overall business strategy and prevailing regulatory requirements to provide the shareholder with an appropriate return for the level of risk taken.
 Unum Limited maintains a Capital Management Framework, which is used to ensure that the company retains sufficient capital to meet obligations as they fall due.
 The Framework also sets out the capital contingency plan in the event that capital risk appetite and limits are breached.

-Unum Limited monitors its performance against a five year business plan.
+Unum Limited monitors its performance against a three year business plan.
 There have been no material changes over the reporting period.